 So just in time for holiday get-togethers, I present you with this ultimate assortment of vibrant, plant-based snack deliciousness.
 It’s a little messy to throw together because of the multiple go-arounds in the food processor/blender, but that’s where today’s partner comes in.
 I’m working with method on their #fearnomess campaign.
 This snack-scape is totally kind to the earth, and guess what?
 So was the cleanup because method’s products are vegan (no animal testing or bi-products) and biodegradable.
 Also, my dishpan hands have pretty much disappeared since I switched to their dish soap (the honeycrisp apple scent is my fave).

 The three main components of the board are: a silky butternut dip with roasted garlic and tahini, a beetroot-hued cashew “cheesy” spread with dill, and a classic mushroom pâté fancied up with balsamic vinegar and tamari.
 Something for everyone, right?
+You could even throw in this roasted carrot harissa dip if you’re feeling ambitious.
 And if you just want to make one of these tasty spreads/dips to add to your weekly lunch sandwich situation, I totally get that ;)

 1. VELVETY ROASTED GARLIC & BUTTERNUT DIP WITH SESAME